NicleDouarec/code.vote/voting guide.md

 Please ask us to create a server instance for you

 ## Administrator

+login to your code.vote server
+    $ SSH code.vote

 ### setting up the election
 Generate an UUID with the `uuidgen` command.